Pest control hub

-It's dense smothering habit and ability to climb to top the forest canopy makes this the dominant vine wherever it occurs.
+It's dense smothering habit and ability to climb to the top of the forest canopy, makes this the dominant vine wherever it occurs.

 - Hand-pull small plants any time of year, ensuring all stem and root fragments are dug out.
 Dispose of roots at a refuse transfer station.
 Ensure any vine matter left behind is not in contact with the ground, as these are likely to re-root and form a new plant.